-The nine elephants share a seven acre paddock at the Zoo, which comprises of five linked outside areas, including a large grass paddock, as well as two separate houses.
+The ten elephants share a seven acre paddock at the Zoo, which comprises of five linked outside areas, including a large grass paddock, as well as two separate houses.

 Additional facilities include three pools, mud wallows, dust baths and rubbing posts and high feeders.

-Emmett is the herd’s only adult male and he is also father to Donna born in July 2009, George born in April 2010 and latest arrival Scott born in 2011.
+Emmett is the herd’s only adult male and he is also father to Donna born in July 2009, George born in April 2010, Scott born in 2011 and latest arrival Sam born in 2014.

 Asian elephant - Elephas maximus

 Amazingly, Asian elephants are more closely related to the extinct woolly mammoth than to the African elephant.

 The elephant’s tusks are elongated teeth (upper incisors) and tend to be smaller in Asian bull elephants than in the African.

 The four grinding teeth (molars) wear out and are replaced by new teeth from the back of the jaws; the elephant gets through six sets of teeth during its lifetime.

 India, Sri Lanka, Malaysia, Indonesia and Southern China